AndreMaz/transformer-pointer-critic/README.md

 ## Resource Placement at Edge Devices

-**Tech Background**
+### Tech Background

 In Web of Things (WoT), where every device resource is URI addressable, the event processing can be seen as a three stage process: `observation` of one or many endpoints, `evaluation` of the data produced and `actuation` by sending notifications to one or more endpoints.
 Together these elements form the resource synchronization mechanism, where resources are located at URI addressable endpoints.
 One of such synchronization mechanisms is the `Rule` resource (a detailed description about the `Rule` can be seen in our [previous paper](https://ieeexplore.ieee.org/document/8928976)).
 A `Rule` is a web resource that can be placed at any device/node that implements `Rule`'s API (REST API to be precise).

 In IETF's draft called [`IoT Edge Challenges and Functions`](https://t2trg.github.io/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.html) they highlight the need of edge computing for the new generation of IoT applications, whose requirements cannot be met by the cloud.
 In this document they [outline](https://t2trg.github.io/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.html#name-iot-edge-computing-function) the need of `virtualization platforms that enable the deployment of virtual edge computing functions` near the devices.
 They also state that `end devices are envisioned to become computing devices in forward looking projects, but are not commonly used as such today`.

 Following the IETF's line of thought, the `Rule` (or any other synchronization mechanism) will be processed at the edge devices that are deployed in the vicinity or on the premises.
+Users will generate requests (e.g., via HTTP POST) and these request must be distributed across a set of devices/nodes/servers that are deployed and available for processing.

 Today, in a typical deployment, the devices/nodes/servers (virtual or physical) are usually located behind a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) such as NGNIX, Traefik or Moleculer API Gateway.
 All of them provide load balancing capabilities.
 NGNIX [offers](http://nginx.org/en/docs/http/load_balancing.html) round-robin, least-connected, ip-hash; Traefik, at this moment, only [supports](https://docs.traefik.io/routing/services/#load-balancing) round-robin method; Moleculer API Gateway [offers](https://moleculer.services/docs/0.14/balancing.html#Built-in-strategies) round-robin, random, CPU usage-based and sharding.
 These load balancing strategies don't provide optimal solutions because it's too expensive to look for them in real-time.
 Instead, these strategies trade the quality of solution for the response time, i.e., these strategies are fast but the solutions that they provide can be can be suboptimal.